Pilates FAQ Library

 In practice, both approaches complement each other and are often used together within the complete Pilates system.

-In addition to the larger apparatus such as the Reformer, Cadillac, and Chair, Pilates also uses a variety of smaller tools sometimes referred to as “small apparatus.”
+• In addition to the larger apparatus, Pilates also uses a variety of smaller tools sometimes referred to as small apparatus — items like the Magic Circle, Foot Corrector, Spine Corrector, and other specialised devices.

 While the work often emphasizes the central area of the body — including the abdominal muscles, back, hips, and pelvic region — exercises also involve the arms, legs, and shoulders.
 Movements are coordinated so that these areas work together rather than in isolation.

-The studio is located in Halasuru, Bengaluru.
-It operates as a private, appointment-only home studio.
+• The studio is located in Halasuru, Bengaluru.
+It operates as a private, appointment-only home studio on the second floor of a residential building.

 Fitted or flexible attire is generally recommended so that alignment and movement can be observed clearly during exercises.